thirdweb-dev/typescript-sdk/docusaurus/docs/sdk.erc1155signatureminting.generate.md

 };

 const signedPayload = contract.signature.generate(payload);
-// now anyone can use these to mint the NFT using `mintWithSignature()`
+// now anyone can use these to mint the NFT using `contract.signature.mint(signedPayload)`
 ```